library("gratia")

 function to produce plots

 using the ggplot2 📦.
-To draw the estimated smooths from the GAM we
+To plot the estimated smooths from the GAM we

 fitted above, use